Columbia, SC Dog Bites

 Common Dog Bite Injuries in Columbia

-Large dogs can be very strong and can cause serious injury.
+Dogs, even small ones, can be capable of causing serious injury.
 In addition to pain, dog bites can cause nerve injury or injury to vital organs.
-Bite injuries can become infected, putting the bite victim at risk of illness or, in rare cases, death.
+Bite injuries also run the risk of becoming infected, putting the bite victim at risk of illness or, in rare cases, death.

 Common injuries suffered in a dog attack include: